google/error-prone/docs/bugpattern/ExtendsObject.md

-`T extends Object` is redundant; both `<T>` and `<T extends Object>` compile to identical class files.— unless you are using the Checker Framework).
+`T extends Object` is redundant; both `<T>` and `<T extends Object>` compile to identical class files.— unless you are using the Checker Framework.